Milwaukee Symphony Orchestra: Recordings and broadcasts

 The Cuba Concerts CD features a live recording made during the MSO's 1999 Cuba Millennium Tour.
 1999 also saw the release of an a cappella CD featuring the Milwaukee Symphony Chorus.
 In 2002, the MSO released a CD featuring Prokofiev’s Romeo and Juliet and Tchaikovsky’s The Nutcracker.
-In 2004, the MSO released the first modern recording in English of Humperdinck's Hansel und Gretel, on the Avie label.
+In 2004, the MSO released the first modern recording in English of Humperdinck's Hänsel und Gretel on the Avie label.

 The orchestra is also featured on radio broadcasts via the WFMT Radio Network.